corellium/vscode-extension/README.md

 1. Clone the repo.
 2. Run `yarn install` to install dependencies.
 3. Run `yarn dev` to compile the extension and watch for changes.
-4. Open the `corellium` folder in VSCode.
+4. Open the project folder in VSCode.
 5. Launch a new VSCode window with the extension loaded.
 You can either press `F5` or open the command palette and run `Debug: Start Debugging`.
 6. Make changes to the extension and reload the extension to see them take effect.